By Holly Reisem Hanna

 Earn Referral Credits

 Now, the money that I make from ThredUp – we turn around and use it to buy new-to-me clothing from the site.
 Which every item I’ve ever purchased from them looks new!
-Here’s the really cool thing … if you use this referral code, you’ll get $20 to spend on ThredUp and I’ll earn a $20 credit too.
+Here’s the really cool thing, if you use this referral code, you’ll get $10 to spend on ThredUp, and I’ll earn a $10 credit too.
 And once you sign up — you too can offer your friends the same deal.
-Not only that – they almost always have coupon codes listed on the top of their website giving you another 10%, 20% or even 50% off.
+Not only that – they almost always have coupon codes listed on the top of their website giving you another 10, 20, or even 50 percent off.

 The last thing I do when I’m shopping is I look for additional discount codes and coupons on RetailMeNot.
 While this doesn’t make me money – it saves me a TON of money.
 Just search for the store you’re shopping at and more often than not there will be a discount code that you can use.

-Do you use any of these methods to earn money when you're shopping?
+Do you use any of these methods to make money shopping?
 Do you use a platform that I haven't listed?
 Feel free to leave your favorites below.

 This page includes affiliate and referral links.
 Please be aware we only promote advertising from companies we feel we can legitimately recommend to our readers.
 Please see our disclosure policy for further information.